korentmaj/Classification-of-Galaxies-Using-Machine-Learning/README.md

-# Classification of Celestial Bodies Using Machine Learning
+# Classification of Galaxies Using Machine Learning

 ## Overview
 This repository contains the code and datasets for the research project "Klasifikacija nebesnih teles z uporabo strojnega učenja" (Classification of Celestial Bodies Using Machine Learning).
 The project aims to analyze and classify various celestial bodies using advanced machine learning techniques.
 By leveraging a diverse dataset that includes photographs and spectroscopic data among other measurable information, we aim to develop a model capable of predicting and analyzing numerous properties of celestial bodies, including those not yet identified.